maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

     .. method:: go_to_root_window ()

-        .. warning:: :meth:`HildonProgram.go_to_root_window` is deprecated and should not be used in newly-written code.
-See :class:`HildonWindowStack`
+        .. warning:: :meth:`Program.go_to_root_window` is deprecated and should not be used in newly-written code.
+See :class:`hildon.WindowStack`

         Goes to the root window of the stack.